nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

 ### JWT

-> Note: The feature is only available in NGINX Plus.
+> Note: This feature is only available in NGINX Plus.

 The JWT policy configures NGINX Plus to authenticate client requests using JSON Web Tokens.